PRC hearing 19 cases of bogus dentists

-THE Professional Regulation Commission (PRC) in Baguio City has cautioned the public about sham medical workers as the agency deals with criminal cases against 19 fake dentists.
+THE Professional Regulation Commission (PRC) here has cautioned the public about sham medical workers as the agency deals with criminal cases against 19 fake dentists.

 Some of the erring individuals were discovered when they attempted to secure or renew licenses using falsified documents while some were discovered by the Civil Service Commission following a verification with the local government unit.